thorlindberg/thesis/dissertation/5-4 vocabulary-application.md

 Information

 Data records information by structuring it for hierarchy and relativity.
 Directional data can be represented through a 1, 2 or 3-dimensional matrix, or mapped to an object or n-dimensional matrix of objects.
-This subsection presents various data structures and compares them for serialisation.
+This section presents various data structures and compares them for serialisation.

 <br>